salonbooking/salonbooking/readme.txt

 26.09.2017

+* Added a second availabilty control at the end of booking process to avoid double bookings
 * Fixed missing alert on Assistant unavailability when adding reservations from back-end
 * Added "DELETE" button on "New reservations from back-end calendar"
 * Fixed bug with Swedish language